calindoran/Commander/README.md

 # Commander

-Personal C# project using .NET Core, MVC and REST API.
+Personal C# project using .NET Core, MVC to create a RESTful API.

 Description: